sahlowle/form-builder/README.md

 ```

 # Database and Seeds:
+- edit .env file and add your database connection.
-run command to migrate tables and seed data
+- run command to migrate tables and seed data.

 ```bash
 php artisan migrate --seed
 ```